pauljhp/langchain_rag_researchanalyst/readme.md

 # Langchain Research Assistant

 API for investment research automation, built with langchain, langgraph and Azure OpenAI.

 ## Overview

 The source code includes 5 modules.
 The main UI is through the api, run with `uvicorn main:app --host=<host> --port=<port>`

+### Key functionalities:

+#### Retrieval functions

+- Ability to retrieve information about a certain question, across internal and external sources, and quote the source
+- Ability to tabulate information about the same topic, and compare differences between sources.
+E.g. What is the expectation for data center to grow?
+Compare what analysts at Impax are expecting vs what companies are saying.

+#### Report writing functions

+#### Periodic "insight" series

+- Automatically generated inights periodically

+#### Why should we use this over readily made tools?

+- Trustworthy data sources;
+- Access to private data;
+- Efficiency - data pulled by user queries can be stored

+## Modules

 ### api: